 Whether or not the schools you’re applying to are test optional, demonstrating your ability to excel on exams is never a bad idea.
 If you’re looking at top schools, you’ll need this and more to help you stand out, so it’s best to get it out of the way if you’re able and explain why briefly in your application if not.

 Other ways to beef up your applications include amazing first sentences to your essays and glowing Letters of Recommendation (LORs).
-Read my recent articles on how to craft a stellar hook and getting the best possible Letters of Recommendation!
+Read my recent article on getting the best possible Letters of Recommendation!